MartinQingM/Intersection-simulation/README.md

-# SUMO-Matlab-intersection_simulation
+# Intersection-simulation
-Trying to build a intersection assistant driving system simulation based on SUMO and TraCI4Matlab
+Trying to build a trafic intersection assistant driving system simulation based on SUMO and TraCI4Matlab

 To run this simple simulation, you need to install the following software: